root3nl/SupportApp/README.md

 * Localization in English and Dutch

 ## Features

+### Menu Bar Icon
+The Menu Bar Icon can be customized to your own PNG with Alpha Channel or using an SF Symbol.
+Any image will be shown as template to match the rest of the Menu Bar Extras.

 ### Title and logo
 The row above the buttons allow a custom title and company logo.
 The logo supports several images types like PNG, JPEG and ICNS and will be resized to a maximum height of 48 points.
 The original aspect ratio will be retained.
 A PNG with alpha channel is advised to get variable transparency around your logo.